-In the preceding fiscal, the cost of data breach of over 50 million records was $388 million, which increased to $392 million.
+In the preceding fiscal, the cost of a data breach of over 50 million records was $388 million, which increased to $392 million.
 In the event of 40 to 50 million records exposed, the group report states a loss of $364 million on average, which is an increase of $19 million compared to the 2019 report.

 State Attacks Worse than Cybercriminals

 When analysts tried to figure out the most damaging data breaches, they found that nation-state attacks cost $4.43 million in data breach compared to elsewhere’ threats.
-It means that State-sponsored attacks surpass average data breach cost expeditioned by cybercriminals and hacktivists.
+It means that State-sponsored attacks surpass the average data breach cost expeditioned by cybercriminals and hacktivists.

 Half-Empowered CISOs Charged for Cost